Wind Catching Systems has been given approval for their 40 megawatt (MW) design

 Ole Heggheim, CEO, Wind Catching Systems, described the approval as: “an important milestone towards the construction of our first commercial demonstrator unit.”

-Written by:
+Written by

-Tamara has written about environmental topics for more than four years.
-This includes advising small business owners on cost-effective ways, like solar panels and energy-efficient products to help them become more sustainable.
+Tamara is a London-based journalist and has written about environmental topics for more than four years.
+This includes advising small business owners on cost-effective ways, like solar panels and energy-efficient products, to help them become more sustainable.

 Max joined The Eco Experts as content manager in February 2024.
-He has written about sustainability issues across numerous industries, including maritime, supply chain, finance, mining and retail.
-He has also written for City AM, The Morning Star and the Daily Express.
+He has written about sustainability issues across numerous industries, including maritime, supply chain, finance, mining, and retail.
+He has also written extensively for consumer titles like City AM, The Morning Star, and The Daily Express.